helsingborg-stad/helsingborg-io-sls-api/services/booking-api/README.md

 ### AWS PARAMETERSTORE (OPTIONAL)

-A setup of booking AWS paramterstore on aws.
+A setup of booking AWS parameterstore on aws.
 This can be created from the resource api.
 You can find and deploy this in our [resource](https://github.com/helsingborg-stad/helsingborg-io-sls-resources/tree/dev/services/parameterStore) repository.

 ### Installation